jahetzler/jahetzler.github.io/Obtusa/obtusapopgen.md

 done
 ```

-#### variant calling
+## variant calling

-Call variants from mapped reads using bcftools
+With bcftools we identify variants from the sequence data, for our analysis we are after Single Nucleotide Variant (SNV).
+Other types of variants called by the software include MNP (adjacent SNPs) and indels, these are not included in further analysis.

-never BCFtools [mpileup] sets maximum number of reads per input file set to -d 250, this can be set higher to include more reads.
+Note: The newer version of BCFtools [mpileup] sets maximum number of reads per input file set to -d 250, this can be set higher to include more reads.
 Previous limit was set to 8000.

 ```
 ref_file="/Users/hetzler/Amphipod/referenceSeq/reference.fasta"